amateur-astronomy-club/amateur-astronomy-club.github.io/README.md

 #AAC
 AAC website in the making

-Read commit messages for development comments
+Read commit messages and https://github.com/amateur-astronomy-club/AAC-Website for development comments

 Using: